kherihughes/rl-pg-cartpole/README.md

 ## Performance

-On the CartPole-v1 environment, this implementation:
+On the CartPole-v1 environment, this implementation typically:
-- Solves the environment (reward > 195) in about 30-40 iterations
+- Solves the environment (average reward > 195 over 100 episodes) within approximately 30-50 training iterations.
-- Achieves a final mean reward of ~500 (maximum possible)
+- Reaches near-maximum performance (average reward approaching 500) with continued training.
-- Shows stable learning with consistent convergence
+- Shows stable learning dynamics due to the value function baseline and advantage normalization.
-- Requires minimal hyperparameter tuning
+- Works well with the provided default hyperparameters.

 ## Project Structure